-A few miles from Nice, the Villefranche sur Mer bay is an attractive site, known for its development of leisure boating and tourist cruises.
+Just a stone’s throw from Nice, the bay of Villefranche sur mer is an attractive site, known for its development of leisure boating and tourist cruises.

-Bathed by the waters of the Mediterranean basin (dating back over 30 million years), the bay housed the English, French, Russian, and American war fleets.
+Bathed by the waters of the Mediterranean basin (dating back more than 30 million years), the roadstead was home to the English, French, Russian and American war fleets.

-Its military vocation dates back to the 18th century, when the city became an arsenal and a military port that housed the galley fleet of the Dukes of Savoy, who became kings of Sardinia in 1720.
+Its military vocation dates back to the 18th century, when the city became an arsenal and a military port that housed the fleet of galleys of the Dukes of Savoy, who became Kings of Sardinia in 1720.

-In addition, its privileged geographical location attracted many scientists and researchers, starting oceanographic research in the 1880s, now of international renown, within former military dock buildings.
+Moreover, its privileged geographical location has attracted many scientists and researchers, initiating since the 1880s the oceanographic research, today of international renown, within the former buildings of the military dock.

-As a result, the site has exceptional heritage value.
-It is this maritime heritage that the Association for the Preservation of the Maritime Heritage of Villefranche (ASPMV), created in 1995, aims to study, preserve and make known to a wide audience.
+The result is a site of exceptional heritage value.
+It is this maritime heritage that the Association de Sauvegarde du Patrimoine Maritime de Villefranche (ASPMV), created in 1995, aims to study, safeguard and make known to a wide public.

 (source: introduction by Jean Mascle, President of ASPMV, Anne BROGINI, Eric DE BACKER, Jean-Pierre JARDEL, Jérôme MAGAIL, members of the organizing committee of the conference « Villefranche and the sea », held on October 15th and 16th, 2017, in Proceedings of the Conference « Villefranche and the sea », edited in 2019 and re-edited in 2022)